Pregnancy and Postnatal Supplements: An Evidence Based Guide

 Is methylfolate better than folic acid during pregnancy?

 There are currently no randomised controlled trials demonstrating that methylfolate (5-MTHF) is more effective than folic acid for preventing neural tube defects.
-All the landmark NTD prevention trials used folic acid, not methylfolate.
-The CDC states that people with MTHFR gene variants can process folic acid effectively.
-Methylfolate is the bioactive form of folate and is a reasonable alternative if you prefer it, but the evidence base for NTD prevention specifically supports folic acid.
+All the landmark NTD prevention trials used folic acid, not methylfolate, and the CDC states that people with MTHFR gene variants can process folic acid effectively.
+Methylfolate is the bioactive form and is a reasonable alternative if you prefer it, but the evidence base for NTD prevention specifically supports folic acid.

 How much omega-3 should I take during pregnancy?